orbeon/orbeon-forms-doc/form-builder/field-level-encryption.md

 ### Setting the encryption password

 [\[SINCE Orbeon Forms 2023.1\]](/release-notes/orbeon-forms-2023.1.md) Set the `oxf.fr.field-encryption.password` property to the encryption password to be used for field-level encryption.
-In earlier versions, the general `oxf.crypto.password` property was used instead.

 ```xml
 <property